teaching-on-testbeds/fabric-education/secure_applications.md

 In this exercise, we'll compare HTTP and HTTPS (HTTP over SSL/TLS).

-To setup this part of the experiment, on the "romeo" node, install net-tools and lynx package to access networking utilities and browse the web from the terminal host session:
+To setup this part of the experiment, on the "romeo" node, install lynx package to browse the web from the terminal host session:

 <pre>
-sudo apt update
-sudo apt -y install net-tools
 sudo apt install lynx
 </pre>